symfony/symfony-docs/forms.rst

 ----------------

 In the previous section, you learned how a form can be submitted with valid or invalid data.
-In Symfony, the question isn't whether the "form" is valid, but whether or not the underlying object (``$task`` in this example) is valid after the form has applied the submitted data to it.
+In Symfony, the question is not whether the "form" is valid, but whether or not the underlying object (``$task`` in this example) is valid after the form has applied the submitted data to it.
 Calling ``$form->isValid()`` is a shortcut that asks the ``$task`` object whether or not it has valid data.